-OddsTrader has you covered with the most up-to-date sports betting odds today and betting lines for your favorite sports leagues like the MLB, NFL and more.
-As the NBA Playoffs start heating up, you can count on us for up-to-date NBA playoff odds, too.
+OddsTrader has you covered with the most up-to-date sports betting odds today and betting lines for your favorite sports leagues like the NFL, NBA, MLB and more.
+We help bettors keep up with the latest futures odds, and offer a variety of quick betting guides to help you get started.

 Online sportsbooks provide hundreds of betting options on football, basketball, baseball and hockey games.
 It can be daunting at first, so we have broken down key bet types.
 We have also provided examples to help you understand your betting options.

 Football, basketball, baseball, hockey, UFC and soccer are the most popular categories at U.S. sportsbooks.
 Read on to learn more about betting on each sport.